-- make communication easier - stop tense situations getting out of control - · benefit your relationships and self-esteem
+- make communication easier

+- stop tense situations getting out of control

+- benefit your relationships and selfesteem.

+"What helps me is acknowledging how I'm feeling and why, then taking time to address it productively."
 Learning to be assertive might not feel easy to start with, but here are some things to try:

 - Think about the outcome you want to achieve.
 What's making you angry, and what do you want to change?
 Is it enough just to explain what you are angry about? - Be specific.
 For example, you could open your statement with, "I feel angry with you because..."
-Using the phrase 'I feel' avoids blaming anyone and the other person is less likely to feel attacked. - Really listen to the other person's response and try to understand their point of view. - Be prepared for the conversation to go wrong and try to spot when this is happening.
+Using the phrase 'I feel' avoids blaming anyone and the other person is less likely to feel attacked - Really listen to the other person's response and try to understand their point of view - Be prepared for the conversation to go wrong and try to spot when this is happening.
 If you feel yourself getting angry, you might want to come back to the conversation another time.

 The organisation MindTools provides tips on respectful assertiveness on their website.
-Please see the Useful Contacts section for more information.
+Please see 'Useful contacts' on p.26 for more information.